sofiayem/rtd-doc-tests/docs/source/requester.rst

 #.
 Gets a **seed** that grants permission to call a contract’s method.

 #.
-Forms, signs, and sends a **create-member** request with the seed and receives your member’s reference in response.
+Forms, signs, and sends a **member creation** request with the seed and receives your member’s reference in response.

 #.
-Forms, signs, and sends a **transfer** request with another seed that:
+Forms, signs, and sends a **transfer** request with another seed that sends an amount of Insolar coins (XNS):

-   * sends an amount of Insolar coins (XNS) from your member’s account to another’s;
+   * from your member’s account given your reference received in the previous response;
-   * given your reference received in the previous response and a reference to the recipient's member.
+   * to another’s account given a reference to the recipient's member.

 .. _what_you_will_need:

 What You Will Need
 ------------------

-* About half an hour.
+* About an hour.
-* Your favorite IDE for:
+* Your favorite IDE for either:

-  * either Golang,
+  * Golang,
   * or Java.

+* Insolar's API specification as a reference.
+* Local Insolar deployment for testing.

 .. _how_to_complete:

 How to Complete This Tutorial
 -----------------------------

-* To start from scratch, go through the :ref:`step-by-instructions <build_requester>` listed below.
+* To start from scratch, go through the :ref:`step-by-instructions <build_requester>` listed below and:

+  #.
+Click on the tabs that correspond to your programming language of choice (currently, Golang or Java) to see relevant code examples.
+  #.
+Pay attention to comments in the examples.

 * To skip the basics, read (and copy-paste) the working :ref:`requester code <requester_example>` provided at the end.

 .. _build_requester: